SK021G/Telco-Churn-Analysis/README.md

     * **Action:** Use the model to generate a weekly "At-Risk List" of customers with a churn probability > 70%.
     * **Business Impact:** Enables the retention team to make personalized offers *before* the customer calls to cancel.

+---
+    ```
+3. Open and run the notebook:
+    * `Churn_Analysis_Report.ipynb` contains the full EDA, Feature Importance analysis, and Business Recommendations.